unique-EJ/info_toHave/README.md

 _Going to be_ an app for communication.
 The user:

-1. imagines/pictures a concept/noun
+1. imagines/pictures a concept (common noun, lowercase)
-2. draws _vector graphics_ image(s) - _Scalable Vector Graphics shape editing.
+2. draws the mental image(s) - _Scalable Vector Graphics vector shape editing.
 Write to file?_
-3. searches words and definitions for the image(s), explores results - _noun (3D) image parts - text properties, categories.
+3. explores words and definitions for the image(s), shown/displayed as search results - _noun (3D) image parts - text properties, categories.
 Wikidata data_

 [123.PicD](123.PicD)